 Selected guest speakers from the Andes, Latin America, Europe or the United States of America who have distinguished in a particular field of research in relation to Neotropical mountains are invited to speak at UGA.
 It is co-sponsored by the Department of Geography's colloquium committee, and underwritten by either the Neotropical Montology Inititative of the Latin America and Caribbean Studies Institute (LACSI), the Institute of Native American Studies, The Environmental Ethics Certificate Program, the Anthropology Department, the Institute of Ecology and the Willson Center for Humanities and Arts, or a combination of sponsorship with private donors.

-2019.
+- 2019.
 Dr. Tomás Ibarra.
 Professor of Intercultural and Indigenous Research, Center for Local Development, Pontifical Catholic University of Chile, campus Villarrica.
 "The Web of Life: Birds and the Memory of South American Temperate Forests".

 - 2020.
 Prof. Dr. Kelly Swing.
 Professor of Ichthyology and Director of the Tiputini Research Station in the Yasuni National Park.
 Universidad San Francisco de Quito.
 "The Amazon biocultural diversity: what brought us here and how science will take us out of it”.